-Registered Dietitian Nutritionist Day, celebrated on the second Wednesday in March, increases awareness of registered dietitian nutritionists as the indispensable providers of food and nutrition services and recognizes RDNs for their commitment to helping people enjoy healthy lives.
+Registered Dietitian Nutritionist Day, celebrated on the second Wednesday in March, increases awareness of registered dietitian nutritionists as the indispensable providers of food and nutrition services and recognizes both RDNs and nutrition and dietetic technicians, registered (NDTRs) for their commitment to helping people enjoy healthy lives.

-Celebrate Registered Dietitian Nutritionist Day with recognition of the professional expertise and accomplishments of registered dietitian nutritionists.
+Celebrate Registered Dietitian Nutritionist Day with recognition of the professional expertise and accomplishments of registered dietitian nutritionists and nutrition and dietetic technicians, registered (NDTRs).

 16 Ways to Celebrate